Things I’ve Tried To Combat Endo

 • Acupressure (it only begins to work as pressure has been applied and is held.
 Once the pressure is removed, the pain resumes).

-• Surgery (the surgeon removed what she could of the Endo, but there’s still some on the back of my uterus at the bladder which can’t be removed due to fear of puncturing the bladder.
-The fact that it’s ON the bladder and can’t be removed means that even a hysterectomy will NOT stop the pain of this disease).
+• Surgery – TWICE! (the first surgeon removed what she could of the Endo, but there was still some on the back of my uterus at the bladder which she wouldn’t remove due to fear of puncturing the bladder.
+The fact that it’s ON the bladder and can’t be removed means that even a hysterectomy will NOT stop the pain of this disease.
+The second surgeon 3 years later could not find the bladder endo – which makes me think it’s buried itself deep.
+That shit doesn’t just disappear.
+The second surgeon also removed what she could of new endo growths and endometriomas on both ovaries, but she had to leave the endometrioma in the left ovary, because it was too deeply embedded, and I did not want to lose my ovary).

 • Smoking pot (I’ve tried both street pot and medical marijuana) - it makes the pain worse AND makes me extremely bitchy for the next three days.
 Noted on two occasions; once in 1997 or 1998 where I clearly remember writhing on the floor in even worse pain after smoking street-bought pot, and once in 2005 with medical-grade pot that a friend had given me, and which subsequently led to more pain.
 Both times, I smoked it.

 • Acupuncture (I had treatments for about five or six months.
-The pain was relieved only on the day of acupuncture treatment, but the pain and bleeding always resumed full force within 8 hours)
+The pain was relieved only on the day of acupuncture treatment, but the pain and bleeding always resumed full force within 8 hours).
+As of 2010 and then again in 2012, I restarted acupuncture treatments.
+The goal is to go long-term, but affording it has been the problem, even with insurance.

 • Chinese medicine (this went along with the acupuncture treatments.
 The only thing it did for me was to make the blood brighter red instead of dirty brown, but the pain and heavy bleeding did not go away).